noahpy/MolSim-SS24/README.md

         └── boundaryConditions      Tests for the boundary conditions
 ```

-- `src/MolSim.cpp`: Is the core file holding main function
+- `src/MolSim.cpp`: Is the core file holding the main function

 ### Input specification